 i-Size is an European safety standard for baby and child car seats.
 It's part of regulation ECE R129, which will eventually replace the old safety regulation R44/04.
 The idea is that all car seats will eventually meet the tighter i-Size safety standards.

 Your car must have Isofix connectors for you to be able to use an i-Size car seat.
 At the moment there are only a few i-Size seats on the market in the UK and not all cars have Isofix connectors.

 Visit the Royal Society for the Prevention of Accidents (RoSPA) child car seats website for more on i-Size car seats.

 Car seats are divided into 3 main groups, depending on your baby or child's age and weight:

-- group 1 – forward-facing seats suitable for children who weigh 9-18kg (20-40lb) or who are aged from about 9 months to 4 years
+- group 1 – rear or forward-facing seats suitable for children who weigh 9-18kg (20-40lb) or who are aged from about 9 months to 4 years

 Baby or child car seat fitting